adamstorer/jekyll-cayman-theme/_posts/2017-09-12-Durkheim-Suicide-defs.markdown

 Durkheim seems to think a lot of this imitation talk is really bs due to a strict definition of imitation:

-<def>What is imitation for Durkheim?:Imitation exists when the immediate
+<def>What is imitation for Durkheim?: Imitation exists when the immediate
 antecedent of an act is the representation of a like act, previously performed by someone else; with no explicit or implicit mental operation which bears upon the intrinsic nature of the act reproduced intervening between representation and execution</def>